Bhuvan-Arora/Shine-Dezign-Website/README.md

 > Open index.html file in supported browser
 > Make sure Internet is connected because Bootstrap4 CDN is used which requires internet to work.

+##### Copyright © 2019 shinedezigninfonet.com.
+All Rights Reserved
-#### This website in copyrighted of Shine Dezign, All rights reserved.
-You can't allowed to use/edit/publish this design or code anywhere in production
+> Shine Dezign have copyright of this website.
+You are not allowed to use/edit/publish this design or code anywhere in production